LEBILL369/tsdz2-fw/README.md

 * Press (+) button to return to previously selected power level.
 * Press (-) button to return to first power level (i.e. 0, no power).

-This mode is entered by holding down info/power combo button for 2s followed by pressing the (+) button.
+This mode is entered by holding the down info/power combo button for 2s followed by pressing the (+) button.

 ### Reset